Now in early access

 Hold or pool

-Hold RETs on balance sheet, or aggregate into pools backed by standardized ratings and clearing data.
+Hold IETs on balance sheet, or aggregate into pools backed by standardized ratings and clearing data.

 03